-The Northern Rockies feature an array of stunning scenery: from the snow-covered mountains of the Grand Teton National Park to the the otherworldly, volcanic beauty of Yellowstone, the turquoise lakes of Glacier National Park, and the Badlands of South Dakota.
+The Rockies feature an array of stunning scenery: from the snow-covered mountains of Rocky Mountain and Grand Teton National Parks, to the the otherworldly, volcanic beauty of Yellowstone, the turquoise lakes of Glacier National Park, and the Badlands of South Dakota.

 Our trips explore the geological, ecological, and human histories of these diverse lands

 The world’s oldest National Park sits atop a super-volcano and features Earth’s largest collection of geothermal features.
 Encounter the superlative beauty of Yellowstone.

 The Tetons contain some of the oldest rock in North America – 2.7 billion-year-old metamorphic gneiss.
 Although the mountains themselves are much younger, their jagged beauty has been inspiring people for thousands of years.

 Rocky Mountain National Park